jaragont/orchestration-workshop/_pages/1-getting-started.md

 >
 > Instead of writing out `curl` commands manually, we have provided a quick shell script for you `run.sh`.
 > Take a look at its contents to see all the supported commands.
-> For example, the curl command above can be run by running: `./run.sh custorders` {: .block-tip }
+> For example, the curl command above can be run by running: `./run.sh custorders 1` {: .block-tip }

 &nbsp;